1afa/sambadav/README.md

 RewriteRule ^/webfolders(.*) https://%{HTTP_HOST}/webfolders$1 [R]
 ```

-Since, for the sake of this example, we are not installing into the root of the
+Since, for the sake of this manual, we are using the `/webfolders`
-server, but in the `/webfolders` subdirectory, we also want to transparently
+subdirectory, we also want to transparently redirect WebDAV clients who arrive
-redirect WebDAV clients who arrive at the root of the server to the
-`/webfolders` subdirectory.
-Clients who reach this point always do so over SSL
+at the root of the server to `/webfolders`.
+Clients who reach this point always
-(since otherwise they would have been caught by the snippet above), so the
+do so over SSL (since otherwise they would have been caught by the snippet
-following goes in the virtual host configuration for the SSL server on port
+above), so the following goes in the virtual host configuration for the SSL
-443:
+server on port 443:

 ```apache
 # Special rule for the WinXP driveletter mounter;